Sean O'Malley (fighter): Submission Underground

+Fighting style

+O'Malley is a switch-stance striker who uses his height, reach and speed to keep fights at long range.
+At 5 ft 11 in with a 72 in reach, he is unusually long for the bantamweight division, and he often works behind jabs, front kicks, stance changes and straight punches from both orthodox and southpaw positions.
+His offense is based largely on feints, quick entries and angle changes, using shoulder feints, half-steps and kick threats to draw reactions before attacking with straight punches, front kicks, overhands, uppercuts or spinning attacks.

+Defensively, O'Malley relies more on distance and movement than on a high guard.
+His low hands and upright stance help his pull counters and quick exits, but they can also leave him open when opponents pressure him toward the fence, attack his lead leg or force extended grappling exchanges.
+His wrestling is generally secondary to his striking, with his defensive grappling focused mainly on maintaining range, escaping clinch positions and returning to his feet.

 Personal life

 O'Malley's grandmother is Irish.

 Together with his friend and head coach, Tim Welch, O'Malley is a co-host of their own podcast, The Timbo Sugarshow.
 He was previously following a vegan diet but has since gone back to eating meat.

 O'Malley is an advocate for legalizing marijuana.

 O'Malley is married.
 He and his wife have a daughter, born in 2020, and a son born in May 2025.